2026 Ten for Tennessee Awards

-Ten for Tennessee recognizes and celebrates the top ten policy and budget proposals in 2025 that best advance educational opportunity in the state.
+Ten for Tennessee recognizes and celebrates the top ten policies, resources, and budget proposals in 2026 that best advance educational opportunity in the state.

 Awarded for | Priority 1: Promoting Accessible, Rigorous, and Affirming Learning Experiences